zhangou888/academic_oz/content/resource/resources.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Codes section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 55  # Order that this section will appear.

-title = "Projects"
+title = "Resources"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "project"
+  page_type = "resource"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.